'We're more than garbage'

 In just 15 minutes, they’re back in their trucks finishing up the rest of their trash routes.

-North Port’s Solid Waste Division recently released its annual Christmas video, a parody of Jeff Foxworthy’s “12 Redneck Days of Christmas,” which features the most common items workers pick up throughout the city.
+North Port’s Solid Waste Division released its annual Christmas video on Thursday, a parody of Jeff Foxworthy’s “12 Redneck Days of Christmas,” which features the most common trash items workers pick up throughout the city.

 Fear, community outreach coordinator for the city’s public works department, recorded and edited the video and helped write the parody.